SamEdwardes/spacypdfreader/docs/parsers.md

 pip install 'spacypdfreader[pytesseract]'
 ```

-Unfortunately this will not always install all of the depencies because some of them are non-python related.
+Unfortunately this will not always install all of the dependencies because some of them are non-python related.
 I find that installing pytesseract can be a little bit tricky for beginners.
 I will not go into detail here, but will instead provide a few links I have found helpful:

 - []()
 - []()